-- The plantation owner, David Levy Yulee, was a key person in the Florida's history, and served as a member of the Territorial Legislative Council, the U.S. House of Representatives and the U.S. Senate after Florida's statehood and in the Confederate Congress during the Civil War. - The machinery seen at the sugar mill ruins is a premier example of the engineering and innovation of the early 19th century in one of Florida's first industries. - The toil of enslaved laborers, who built and operated the mill, contributed to the plantation's success.
+- The plantation owner, David Levy Yulee, was a key figure in Florida history, and served as a member of the Territorial Legislative Council, the U.S. House of Representatives, and the U.S. Senate after Florida's statehood and in the Confederate Congress during the Civil War. - Machinery preserved at the sugar mill ruins is a premier example of the engineering and innovation of the early 19th century in one of Florida's first agricultural industries. - The toil of enslaved laborers, who built and operated the mill, contributed to the plantation's success.